CarlaHofmann/exercise-generator-be/README.md

 #### Installation

 We recommend installing the [TeXLive](https://www.tug.org/texlive/) package (or [MacTeX](https://www.tug.org/mactex/) for OSX users) on your system.
-For further instructions please follow the official instructions depending for your respective operating system.
+For further instructions please follow the official instructions for your respective operating system.

 After the TeXLive suite is installed, you may need, depending on if you've chosen a full installation of TeXLive or not, to install the required packages.
 To do so, the easiest way is to use the `tlmgr` utility which comes with every installation of TeXLive.
 Running the following command will install all necessary packages on your system (including the `latexmk` compiler):